drmocm/DD_SX8_SDR/README.md

 too fast.
 Since the SDR feature is still experimental and will probably improve in later firmwares.

-You need to polaristion and the band via command line.
+You need to set the polarisation and the band of your LNB via command line.
+Unicable tuning is not yet supported and will probably be much slower for a full spectrum can.

 The spectrum is written to stdout either in the PAM image format or as CSV.